 As a movement Rhodes Must Fall in Oxford has received wide coverage both within the UK and internationally.
 RMFO is not a movement looking to be discovered.
 If anything, it is a movement that suffers from being overexposed and is largely misrepresented.
 Our decision to interview women from the movement was based on a desire to allow these women to speak for themselves and to relate what their lived experiences of the movement have been so far.
-We wanted to have a serious conversation about the role of women of colour in activism today, to have their role acknowledged and their presence represented.
+We wanted to have a serious conversation about the role of black women in activism today, to have their role acknowledged and their presence represented.
 So often, in dominant narratives of movements, the roles that women play are largely written out and women are only inserted retroactively.
 This interview was an attempt to make sure that that did not happen with RMFO, a movement which has actively sought to be intersectional.
 It was also an attempt to offer an alternative perspective on how the media has portrayed the movement thus far.

 It seemed appropriate to share our conversation with these women on International Working Women’s Day.

+Anu Henriques: What is the origin story of both Rhodes Must Fall (RMF) and Rhodes Must Fall Oxford (RMFO) as you understand it?
 Athi-Nangamso Esther Nkopo: The origin story of Rhodes Must Fall is kind of long and old.
 I guess at the University of Cape Town in South Africa the conversations about decolonising the curriculum, the university space, emerged 17 or 18 years ago when Professor Mamdani was still teaching there.
 But he was dismissed, and the conversation kind of died down.
 But there continued to be a pursuit of some kind of transformation project.
 This project being an attempt to include more black South Africans in an effort to change the way the university, a historically white institution, looked and was perceived.
 But the Rhodes Must Fall Movement itself began early 2015.